 Every year, roughly 3000 dogs from around the country flock to Madison Square Garden to strut their stuff at the Westminster Kennel Club Dog Show.
 In all, some 190 breeds can enter the ring, each competing to look and act exactly as required for their breed’s ideal standard.
 But it takes a lot of hard work from dedicated handlers to produce a dog that can compete with the best of them.
-“What you see at Westminster, that’s the very final touch,” says Karen Mammano, who handles dogs with her husband Sam.
+“What you see at Westminster, that’s the very final touch,” says Karen Mammano, who handles dogs with her husband, Sam.
 “That’s the final product of everything we do.”
-We talked to a few handlers headed to Westminster this year about what goes into training a dog with a shot at Best In Show.
+We talked to a few handlers who have been at Westminster about what goes into training a dog with a shot at Best In Show.

 Among the qualities the judges take into consideration is the dog’s trotting pace.
 Many handlers put their pups on doggy treadmills set at a certain speed to get them used to keeping a particular trot.
-“It teaches them foot timing and the right kind of gait we want them to have,” says Mammano.
+“It teaches them foot timing and the right kind of gait we want them to have,” Mammano says.

-Some doggy treadmills cost, at minimum, more than $1000.
-Keep in mind that you can buy a human treadmill on Sears.com for about $600.
+Some doggy treadmills cost more than $1000.
 But, according to dog handler Sharon Rives, that’s just part of these athletes’ training routine.
 “They’re developing their muscles just like any athlete,” she says, “any runner or football player or any athlete that has to train muscles to do something over and over again.”

 According to Mammano, the American Kennel Club inspects handlers’ vehicles before they can be listed as a "registered handler."
 What are they looking for?
 A car that could keep a dog alive in the most dire of conditions.
 “We have a generator, air conditioning, heat, a 30-gallon water tank,” she says.
 “We have to have fire extinguishers that haven’t expired and a heat monitor in the vehicle so if the air conditioning goes out the monitor knows.
 We’re pretty much self-contained.”

 Handlers are the first to admit that dogs weren’t made to trot around a ring.
-“Golden retrievers were never meant to run in circles in a show ring,” says Mammano.
+“Golden retrievers were never meant to run in circles in a show ring,” Mammano says.
 “They were meant to be out hunting and doing that job and other breeds were meant to be out pulling sleds.
 So I try and make it as fun for them as possible.”

-“If a dog bites a judge or a handler or another dog, that’s pretty much it for the rest of its career,” says Rives.
+“If a dog bites a judge or a handler or another dog, that’s pretty much it for the rest of its career,” Rives says.
 “Aggression is not ever acceptable.”

 ... you trip and fall in the ring.
-“I think we’ve all had a moment where we’ve fallen,” says Rives.
+“I think we’ve all had a moment where we’ve fallen,” Rives says.
 “That’s always embarrassing.
 But I think I like to say that’s sort of like the dog show hazing.
 You haven’t been fully initiated into dog showing until you’ve completely wiped out in the ring.”

 She also shares a hilarious story of one of her earliest shows, when she was just 16 years old.
 “Normally I use hot dogs or string cheese as bait, something I could put in my mouth, and I happened to only have liver that day, which I’m not gonna put in my mouth.
 I was wearing a suit that didn’t have pockets, but I had panty hose on so I thought I’ll just real slyly stick this in the waistband of my pantyhose under the flap of my jacket and when I need some bait I’ll just break off a little piece.
 Well, the liver made its way down the waistband of panty hose to my ankle and dog starts licking it.
 The judge is going, ‘Ma’am, the dog is licking your leg.’
 I was just mortified.”

 When deciding what to wear for the big day, handlers have to make sure they’re not overshadowing the dog with fancy flair.
-“You want to dress to compliment the dog’s colors,” says Rives.
+“You want to dress to complement the dog’s colors,” Rives says.
 “If you’re showing a black dog you don’t want to wear a black skirt because then you’re obscuring the dog.”